 Many people say they have vertigo the same way they would say they have a cold or the flu.
 However, vertigo is not a condition itself.
 It is a symptom.
-Thus, when a person gets vertigo, a doctor needs to be informed of this as well as any accompanying symptoms.
+Thus, when a person experience the false spinning sensation, a doctor needs to be informed of this as well as any accompanying symptoms.
 This can help to confirm a diagnosis.

 As it stands now, only about half of people who get vertigo ever find out what caused it.
 This too can cause people just to say they have vertigo.
 They don’t know what else to call it.
 The most common form of vertigo is benign paroxysmal positional vertigo (BPPV or positional vertigo).
 This ends up being a little bit of a catch-all diagnosis.
 Basically, it just means that changes in head position are what triggers an attack (hence the word positional).

 There’s a lot of confusion about what vertigo specifically is.
 Many people just call it dizziness, and that can make getting a diagnosis even more difficult.
 So it is important to understand exactly what vertigo is and to call it that so as to differentiate it from other forms of dizziness such as lightheadedness and disequilibrium.

 Vertigo refers to a false sensation of movement – any false sensation of movement.
 In other words, it isn’t just when the room is spinning, although that definitely counts.
 It includes when the things around you seem to be moving even though they are not, but it also includes when you feel like you are moving even though you are not.
 For example, when the car next to you starts to roll backward at a stoplight and you hit the brake harder thinking you were moving forward, that’s technically vertigo by the strictest definition even though other environmental factors are involved.